anushka-1205/rwa-management/README.md

 # RWA Management System

-The project is designed bearing in mind the importance of a well maintained community and improvement in the working of a society and its RWA group.
+The project is designed bearing in mind the importance of a well-maintained community and improvement in the working of a society and its RWA group.
 The project is based on Python and SQL.

 It provides a digital way to take care of a residential society effortlessly.
 We have tried to make a user-friendly program where one can enter a new record, display specific records, and perform other functions with the help of Data Files or SQL connecting with Python.
 A section shares information related to the RWA group, such as the members and their roles; it also takes inputs from the user for any inquiry.
 A billing department is present to manage the several fees in the society; a grocery department supervises the shops for the residents' convenience.